 - Idle mode mobility procedures (e.g. Paging) are not needed, as well as procedures for switching between Idle and Connected mode (e.g. NG2/NG3 Release).

-Editor's note: It is FFS whether procedures like TAU and Service Request are needed to handle UE mobility between areas served by different N3ASF without requiring a full attach.
+- The N3ASF node, while logically part of the access network, can serve a geographical area of an arbitrary size.
+This is particularly true for the IKEv2 approach (see clause 6.8.2.2.3) which, being a layer-3 approach, has no direct linkage with the geographic location of the WLAN access point that it may traverse.
+In the EAP-over-EAPoL approach (a “layer-2” approach; see clause 6.8.2.2.2) the size of the N3ASF “serving area” may be limited by the number of Diameter interfaces that the N3ASF maintains with the WLAN access points with which it has pre-established security associations.
+Nevertheless, for any practical implementations the N3ASF “serving area” is expected to be sufficiently big so that UE mobility between areas served by different N3ASF is expected to be a very rare event.
+In the latter case the UE performs a full attach.

 - Connected mode mobility procedures (e.g. Path Switch) are unlikely due to the nomadic use of WLAN.

 - The user plane between UE and N3ASF can be similar to the two LWA/LWIP flavours today (i.e. with layer-2 tunnels over modified APs or with IPsec tunnel over legacy APs, depending whether the operator trusts the security of the WLAN; it is up to RAN WG to decide).
 The main difference in comparison to LWA/LWIP is that the C-plane connection (currently the RRC connection between UE and the umbrella eNB) is replaced with the N3-AS protocol.